Frequently asked questions

 Q. My old (LH Series) DF has only 121.5 and 121.775.
 Can I order a 243 crystal for the empty slot?

 A. It wont work.
 243 requires a second tuner and a second antenna crossbar matched to the frequency.
-We are no longer doing modifications to change or add tuners to LH or LA series equipment.
+We are no longer doing modifications to LH or LA series equipment.

 Q. What kind of batteries should I use in my Little L-Per ?

-A. We recommend EverReady or Duracell alkaline batteries for their consistent high capacity, long shelf life, and good seals that prevent leaking and corrosion.
-Change batteries in pairs or sets, always of the same type, and remove them for long term storage.
+A. We recommend EverReady or Duracell alkaline batteries for their consistent high capacity, long shelf life, and good seals .
+Change batteries in pairs or sets, always of the same type.
+REMOVE BATTERIES WHEN UNIT IS NOT IN USE TO AVOID MAJOR CORROSION DAMAGE FROM LEAKING BETTERIES.
 Carry an extra set when going into the field, with terminals taped to prevent a "hot pocket."
 If your DF is used once a week or more, you might consider NiCd or NiMh rechargeable batteries.
 Otherwise, stay with alkalines because the rechargeable types have lower capacity and self-discharge fairly quickly, so they may be dead if they havent been charged in three or four months, particularly if it is hot.
-There are Lithium-Iron AA cells (Eveready L91, 1.6V) that have higher capacity, lower weight and supurb storage life but they are quite expensive.
+There are Lithium AA cells (Eveready L91, 1.6V) that have higher capacity, lower weight and supurb storage life but they are quite expensive.
 Do NOT use 3V Lithium cells as they will quickly discharge even when the receiver is off and may do internal damage.

 Q. My older style L-Per doesnt work right.
 How can I tell whether the receiver or the antenna is bad?